JammerDEV-Es/TryHackMe/CTF/(easy) Pickle Rick CTF.md

 # TryHackMe - **Pickle Rick** CTF Walkthrough
+## If you're searching for the answers its on the end
 This is a detailed walkthrough of the **Pickle Rick** CTF challenge from TryHackMe.
 The goal of this challenge is to help Rick turn back into a human by finding three secret ingredients.
 This challenge is beginner-friendly and covers basic web exploitation, Linux commands, and privilege escalation.

 ---